 Aahhh – there you go.
 It applies to all care homes.
 So, what does this really mean for you?

-It’s a strange question to ask I know.
-Of course the answer is you are both a care provider and a business owner.
-But, what enters your head first, care provider or business owner?
+Are You a Care Provider or a Business Owner?
+It’s a strange question to ask I know and your answer may well be that you are both a care provider and a business owner.
+But, which comes first?

-In this post I’ll highlight why this matters and what the effect of how you see yourself can have on the success of your care home.
+In this post I’ll highlight why your answer to this question matters and how you see yourself can affect the success of your care home.

 If you walked away from your care home for a few weeks, would it cope without you?